-Last week, I took a break from posting for a trip to Maryland to visit a new momma, a friend from my time living overseas in Thailand.
+Last week, I took a break from posting for a trip to Maryland to visit a new momma, my dear friend from my time living overseas in Thailand.
 Our visit was short but so sweet (no pun intended for the title of the post) and her two-month baby girl is her mini-me for sure.

 As we were chatting, she asked about what changed in my life, specifically why I was differently shaped now.
 She had met me at my heaviest and most unhealthy weight and she has seen me CRAVE sweets.
 For one of my birthdays, she made me three, homemade, beautifully decorated cakes and then encouraged other women on our team to make me two others…5 cakes for one person.
 I think I shared a few pieces with others…I think.
 So what better time then right before Christmas to share my story and my struggle.

 By the time I was in college I was allowing my decisions to be formed from my beliefs in God’s Word is the truth and plum-line for my life.
 EVERY TIME someone would talk about secrets, sins, or struggles, my addiction to sugar would plague my mind.
 Not that it was really a secret.
 FIVE cakes, remember!?
 Sometimes I would buy a sweet “treat” because I deserved it for…studying? …working? …being a child of parents that could afford it? …being?
 The reward system was ingrained somehow in my mind since childhood.
 Looking back I don’t remember my parents rewarding me with food, but I think it probably came from what was modeled at home, as well as being privileged to have access to three meals a day and dessert when desired.